godotengine/godot-docs/classes/class_circleshape2d.rst

 **Inherits:** :ref:`Shape2D<class_Shape2D>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Circular shape for 2D collisions.
+Circular shape resource for 2D physics.

 Description
 -----------

-Circular shape for 2D collisions.
+2D circular shape to be added as a *direct* child of a :ref:`PhysicsBody2D<class_PhysicsBody2D>` or :ref:`Area2D<class_Area2D>` using a :ref:`CollisionShape2D<class_CollisionShape2D>` node.
 This shape is useful for modeling balls or small characters and its collision detection with everything else is very fast.

+\ **Performance:** Being a primitive collision shape, ``CircleShape2D`` is the fastest collision shape to check collisions against, as it only requires a distance check with the shape's origin.

 Properties
 ----------